bsb808/bsb808.github.io/_posts/2022-08-20-mzbirc-docker.md

    23 | #include <ros_ign_interfaces/msg/param_vec.hpp>
 ```

-## Setup to work in the container
+## Run a the container with rocker

-Run the container
+Run the container using the included convenience script.

 ```
 ~/WorkingCopies/dockwater/run.bash dockwater:mbzirc